rupeshkaslay/8-bit-computer-on-breadboard/README.md

 # Tools
 The project is implemented using a free (but excellent!)
 Digital Logic Designer and Simulator: https://github.com/hneemann/Digital.
 The tool comes with good documentation and a host of example circuits.
+Hint: It might be easier to view the schematics in this tool if you set "Show Grid" to Off under "Edit" --> "Settings"

 # Implementation
 The computer is implemented using basic digital building blocks: